irhamta/AGN-Specfit/README.md

-# agn_specfit
+# AGN-Specfit

-The **agn_specfit** is a modified version of QSFit (https://github.com/gcalderone/qsfit).
-It is is optimized to perform the analysis of Type 1 Active Galactic Nuclei (AGN) optical spectra.
+The **AGN-Specfit** is a modified version of [QSFit]:https://github.com/gcalderone/qsfit.
+It is is specialized to perform the analysis of Type 1 Active Galactic Nuclei (AGN) optical spectra.